Liotella corona

-Liotella corona is a species of minute sea snail, a marine gastropod mollusc in the family Skeneidae.
+Liotella corona is a species of small sea snail, a marine gastropod mollusc in the family Skeneidae.

 Description

 The height of the white shell attains 0.28 mm, its diameter 0.82 mm.
 The minute shell has a discoid shape.
 It is not nacreous.
 The spire is sunken.
 The umbilicus is wide and shallow.
 The shell consists of three whorls.
 The last half-whorl comes scarcely in contact with the others, and is suddenly and deeply deflected.